• Skip to primary navigation

 • Nutritional yeast - this gives these muffins the best flavour!

-• Coconut oil - a healthy fat, coconut oil helps moisten the muffins and give them the best texture.
+• Coconut oil - coconut oil helps moisten the muffins and give them the best texture.

-• Coconut milk - to help add moisture and healthy fats to these muffins - I recommend using full fat coconut milk.
-Instead of coconut milk you could use almond milk or cashew milk.
+• Coconut milk - to help add moisture and a little natural sweetness to these muffins - I recommend using full fat coconut milk.
+Instead of coconut milk you could use unsweetened almond milk or cashew milk.

 Step one: